Philippine Airlines: Mabuhay Lounge

 The Mabuhay Lounge is the airport lounge for Philippine Airlines.
 Business Class and Elite Members of Mabuhay Miles can use the lounge.
 These lounges have open bars, food catering, Wi-Fi, and charging ports for personal electronic devices.
 On June 27, 2018, Philippine Airlines unveiled a new Mabuhay Lounge for international business class, million millers, premier elite, and elite passengers at Terminal 2 of Mactan–Cebu International Airport.

-The Mabuhay Lounge can be found at the following airports: Ninoy Aquino International Airport Terminal 2, Puerto Princesa International Airport, Bacolod–Silay Airport, Mactan–Cebu International Airport, Laguindingan Airport, Francisco Bangoy International Airport, Iloilo International Airport, and San Francisco International Airport.
+As of September 2023, the Mabuhay Lounge can be found at the following airports: Ninoy Aquino International Airport Terminal 1 (Intl.) and Terminal 2 (Domestic), Puerto Princesa International Airport, Bacolod–Silay Airport, Mactan–Cebu International Airport, Laguindingan Airport, Francisco Bangoy International Airport, Iloilo International Airport, and San Francisco International Airport.

 In-flight services

 Cabin

-Philippine Airlines currently offers three classes of service: Business, Premium Economy, and Economy depending on the aircraft.
+Philippine Airlines currently offers three classes of service: Business, Premium Economy, and Economy, depending on the aircraft.
 Its Airbus A330s and Airbus A350s offer three classes, while its other aircraft offer two classes.
 On September 15, 2022, the airline rebranded its premium economy service to Comfort Class for its domestic flights.

 In 2017, PAL reconfigured the cabin layout of eight A330s, from a single class 414-seater into a 309-seater tri-class with Business, Premium Economy, and Economy sections.
 The reconfigured A330s were rolled out within seven months in 2017.
 The IFEs were Zodiac's RAVE system.
 The seats were designed by Lift Strategic Design, and Lufthansa Technik Philippines performed the reconfiguration.

 The previous aircraft acquired had no embedded in-flight entertainment (IFE), except for Boeing 777-300ERs.
 Instead, they offered rentable (Economy) or complementary (Business) iPad Minis with OnAir's wireless IFE solution, OnAir Play.
 New aircraft have embedded IFE, due to the failure of PAL's wireless IFE program for long-haul flights.
 They still offer wireless IFE on all aircraft.